count/sql-snippets/postgres/ntile.md

 # Creating equal-sized buckets using ntile
+View an interactive version of this snippet [here](https://count.co/n/IgJwlWSujF0?vm=e).

 # Description
 When you want to create equal sized groups (i.e. buckets) of rows, there is a SQL function for that too.